Robbins 5-Star Review

 Reviewed by Vincent Dublado for Readers’ Favorite

 The Robbins: Old Farts Gone Bad by Timothy A. Freriks is a rare baby boomer adventure that will keep you entertained from the first page to the last.
-Wayne Robbins is an engineer, a septuagenarian who helped found a large jewelry store chain that is losing money, according to the arrogant and selfish Ken Paulson, the son of Wayne’s business partner, Bob Paulson.
-Ken inherited the business and he is letting Wayne go, deciding to cheat Wayne out of his $2.8 million retirement fund, patents, and royalties.
-Wayne and his wife, Betty, are supposed to be enjoying their golden years, but they now can’t.
-So, they embark on a holy mission with unholy motivations to get their money back.
+Wayne Robbins is an engineer, a septuagenarian who helped found a large jewelry store division that is already losing money, according to the arrogant Ken Paulson who is the son of Wayne’s business partner, Bob Paulson.
+Ken has inherited the business and he is letting Wayne go.
+There isn’t enough revenue according to Ken, and Wayne is being cheated on his $2.8 million worth of retirement funds.
+Wayne and his wife, Betty, are supposed to be enjoying their golden years, but at this point, they will embark on a holy mission with unholy motivations.